Ninerian/docker-gridc/README.md

 ### Example - start TCP tunnel to https site

-    $ docker run --rm -it -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_PROTOCOL=tcp -e GRIDC_ADDR_DOMAIN=site.qa -e GRIDC_ADDR_PORT=443 gridlastic/docker-gridc
+    $ docker run --rm -it -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_PROTOCOL=tcp -e GRIDC_ADDR_DOMAIN=github.com -e GRIDC_ADDR_PORT=443 gridlastic/docker-gridc

-Tcp endpoints do not have subdomains but are issued a random port between `9000-9999` by the server.
+TCP endpoints do not have subdomains but are issued a random port between `9000-9999` by the server.
 To tunnel to the test site use this in your selenium test code:

     $ driver().get("https://<GRIDC_ENDPOINT_SUBDOMAIN>.gridlastic.com:9001");